pallets/click/docs/commands.rst

     if __name__ == '__main__':
         cli(obj={})

-If the object is provided each context will pass the object onwards to its children, but at any level a context's object can be overridden.
-To reach to a parent ``context.parent`` can be used.
+If the object is provided, each context will pass the object onwards to its children, but at any level a context's object can be overridden.
+To reach to a parent, ``context.parent`` can be used.

-In addition to that instead of passing an object down nothing stops the application from modifying global state.
-For instance you could just flip a global ``DEBUG`` variable and be done with it.
+In addition to that, instead of passing an object down, nothing stops the application from modifying global state.
+For instance, you could just flip a global ``DEBUG`` variable and be done with it.

 Decorating Commands
 -------------------

-As you have seen in the earlier example a decorator can change how a command is invoked.
+As you have seen in the earlier example, a decorator can change how a command is invoked.
 What actually happens behind the scenes is that callbacks are always invoked through the :meth:`Context.invoke` method which automatically invokes a command correctly (by either passing the context or not).

 This is very useful when you want to write custom decorators.
-For instance a common pattern would be to configure an object representing state and then storing it on the context and then to use a custom decorator to find the most recent object of this sort and pass it as first argument.
+For instance, a common pattern would be to configure an object representing state and then storing it on the context and then to use a custom decorator to find the most recent object of this sort and pass it as first argument.

-For instance the :func:`pass_obj` decorator can be implemented like this:
+For instance, the :func:`pass_obj` decorator can be implemented like this:

 .. click:example::